We welcome petitions, as they are an important way for residents to let us know about their concerns and participate in the democratic process.

 - say what you want us to do

 When asking people to sign your petition, they can be of any age.
-They need to provide an address that shows that they live, work or study in Chelmsford.
+They need to provide their name, and an address or postcode that shows that they live, work or study in Chelmsford.
 We will not count any signatures that don’t provide this information.

 Submitting a petition